bleur-org/templates/README.md

 ## About

-This is a collection of Xinux'es Nix bootstrapped templates which can be used to bootstrap your own project for certain technology.
+This is a collection of Xinux'es Nix bootstrapped templates which can be used to bootstrap your own project for certain stack.
 The templates have everything set up ready for you, so you can focus on developing the application instead of playing around configuring everything to get it working.

-> Every repository has its own detailed readme.md for more information to get started once you're done bootstrapping.
+> Every repository has its own detailed readme.md for more information to get started once you're done with bootstrapping.

 ## Projects